 Existing social enterprises can apply for investment to up scale their impact.

 Investments will be in the region of Rs.
 250,000 to Rs.
 2,500,000 based on the business plan.

-A through due diligence would be conducted on your business once you secure investment.
+A thorough due diligence process will be conducted on your business if you secure investment.

-In order to apply preferably you need not have a registered company.
+In order to apply, you do not need not have a registered company.
 However, you will have to register your company if you secure the investment.

 This is a social business program, hence, investors expect a financial return as well as a social-environmental impact on their investment.